 Ask yourself which of the following goals is most aligned with your own:

 Once you've determined your goal for the campaign, think through who will be segmented into this drip.
-Which brings us to our next section ...
+This brings us to our next point.

 3. Determine how someone ends up in this campaign.

-You want to make sure that the right people are getting the right message at the right time.
-So, who will be opting in or being segmented into this drip campaign?
+When sending an email drip campaign, you want to ensure that the right people get the right message at the right time.
+To do this, you need to know who will opt into your list or who’d be segmented into your drip campaign.
 Ask yourself the following questions to find out:

 - What action did the audience take to find themselves in this email drip campaign?